powerless123/learngit/readme.txt

-Git is a version constrol system.
+Git is a distributed version constrol system.
 Git is free sofeware.